andyburgin/sensorpi/README.md

 One of the challenges I set myself with this project was to write code in a new language, I chose to use Scala and Spark streaming (an ideal fit for mesos), much of the work is based around the learnings from a couple of books and the excellent [Taming Big Data with Spark Streaming and Scala - Hands On!](https://www.packtpub.com/big-data-and-business-intelligence/taming-big-data-spark-streaming-and-scala-%E2%80%93-hands-video) by Frank Kane.

-I've put together a small spark streaming app that loads small batches of data from kafka and pushes them to influxdb.
-One of the main frustrations during development was library dependency issues, I worked originally in ScalaIDE http://scala-ide.org/ submitting the app to my local spark instance using the data source on the Pi Cluster.
+I've put together a small spark streaming app that loads small batches of data from Kafka and pushes them to influxdb.
+One of the main frustrations during development was library dependency issues, I worked originally in ScalaIDE http://scala-ide.org/ submitting the app to my local spark instance using the data sources on the Pi Cluster.
 This was somewhat "clunky" but worked, packaging up the application to deploy to the cluster using the [Scala Build Tool](https://www.scala-sbt.org/) was also problematic, but after much wrangling I got it working.
 Here's the files included for the KafkaSensor app:
 ```
 .
 ├── build.sbt